-Firenze Musei (Museums of Florence) A network of thirteen state museums in Florence (including the Uffizi) housing works of art from most of the collections of the Signori who ruled Florence (the Medici and the Lorraine families), as well as some works originally belonging to ecclesiastical bodies that fell into the hands of the State.
+Firenze musei (Museums of Florence, Italy) A network of thirteen state museums in Florence (including the Uffizi) housing works of art from most of the collections of the Signori who ruled Florence (the Medici and the Lorraine families), as well as some works originally belonging to ecclesiastical bodies that fell into the hands of the State.

 French-Canadian Genealogy Society of CT Dedicated to collecting, preserving and disseminating genealogical and historical information about ancestors who settled in Quebec and Acadia and their descendants.

 Genealogy Forum Connecticut genealogy societies plus other resources.

 Go Green Initiative The Go Green Association aims to increase awareness of environmentally responsible behavior among children and local communities throughout the country.
 It seeks to inspire people to consider the environmental impact of their lifestyles and to help organizations implement green practices to protect the ecosystem.

 Going Green "Going green" means to pursue knowledge and practices that can lead to more environmentally friendly and ecologically responsible decisions and lifestyles, which can help protect the environment and sustain its natural resources for current and future generations.
 This website offers guidance on how to go green for consumers.

 Government Jobs Find opportunities with city, county, and other public agencies.